misschainsawktn/evrenthall-wiki/content/Nine Continents/Nine Continents.md

 > ![[z_attachments/armoria/armoria_xiurenyou.png|250]]
 > Coat of arms of Xiu-Renyou

 Of all the continents, [[Xiu-Renyou]] is the smallest and most isolated one, only engaging in very sporadic communication with the outside world when it is strictly necessary.
+Besides, what could the world have to give to a country-continent that already runs as it should

 ## ꙮ Yaefrem, the Sunlit Crown